canquillo09/InfoSec-Glossary/README.md

 Buffer Overflow - A condition at an interface under which more input can be placed into a buffer or data holding area than the capacity allocated, overwriting other information.
 Adversaries exploit such a condition to crash a system or to insert specially crafted code that allows them to gain control of the system.<br></br>
 Business Continuity Plan (BCP) - The documentation of a predetermined set of instructions or procedures that describe how an organization’s mission/business processes will be sustained during and after a significant disruption.<br></br>
 Business Impact Analysis (BIA) - An analysis of an information system’s requirements, functions, and interdependencies used to characterize system contingency requirements and priorities in the event of a significant disruption.<br></br>
+# C-D
+Certificate Authority (CA) - A trusted entity that issues and revokes public key certificates.<br></br>
+Cache Poisoning - Malicious or misleading data from a remote name server is saved [cached] by another name server.
+Typically used with DNS cache poisoning attacks.<br></br>
+Cyclic Redundancy Check (CRC) - A type of checksum algorithm that is not a cryptographic hash but is used to implement data integrity service where accidental changes to data are expected.<br></br>
+Challenge-Handshake Authentication Protocol (CHAP) - The Challenge-Handshake Authentication Protocol uses a challenge/response authentication mechanism where the response varies every challenge to prevent replay attacks.<br></br>
+Certificate Revocation List (CRL) - These are digitally signed “blacklists” of revoked certificates.
+Certification authorities (CAs) periodically issue certificate revocation lists (CRLs), and users can retrieve them on demand via repositories.<br></br>
+Capability List - A list attached to a subject ID specifying what accesses are allowed to the subject.
+Cipher Block Chaining (CBC) Mode - A cryptographic technique in which the same plaintext block if repeated, produces different ciphertext blocks.
+In this scheme, the input to the encryption algorithm is the XOR of the current plaintext block and the preceding ciphertext block; the same key is used for each block.
+In effect, we have chained together the processing of the sequence of plaintext blocks.<br></br>